heba-elsafty/utility-functions/README.md

 - **`clx(...classnames: (string | string[] | { [key: string]: boolean })[]): string`** - Conditionally joins class names together.
 - *More to come as the library evolves...*

----

-## 🤝 Support

-If you encounter any issues or have questions, please open an issue on GitHub.
-We're here to help!